Find synonyms Find exact match

 ●Decreases in IL-13 levels and serum eosinophil cationic protein (ECP)/eosinophil ratio.
 Serum ECP is an indicator of activated eosinophils, and reductions in the ECP/eosinophil ratio suggest that a smaller percentage of eosinophils are in an activated state as a result of successful immunotherapy.
 Furthermore, IL-13 changes are associated with airway remodeling and its reduction is also a positive marker of successful immunotherapy.

-Administration of specific products — For most products, therapy is initiated with a full dose, sometimes given under medical supervision, and then administration continues once daily and is self administered by the patient or caregiver at home.
+Administration of SLIT-tablets — Sublingual immunotherapy (SLIT)-tablet therapy is initiated with a full dose or a short escalation in dose, with the first dose given under medical supervision, and then administration continues once daily and is self administered by the patient or caregiver at home.

 Five-grass sublingual tablet — The five-grass pollen sublingual tablet (Oralair, Stallergenes) is indicated for the treatment of grass pollen-induced allergic rhinitis with or without conjunctivitis in patients aged 10 to 65 years of age.
 Sensitization to any of the five grass species contained in the tablet (Timothy, Orchard, Perennial Rye, Kentucky Blue Grass, Sweet Vernal) should be confirmed by positive skin test or in vitro testing for pollen-specific immunoglobulin E (IgE) antibodies to any of the five grass species contained in the tablet.